This month’s featured image looks southeast across the Columbia River to the B Reactor on the Hanford Nuclear Reservation and the Hanford Reach.

 In the Christopher Nolan movie, Oppenheimer, Los Alamos, New Mexico, and its surroundings were a significant part of the film.
 Using movie magic, most of the sets were studio-created outside of Santa Fe to give the feel of the vast, empty countryside.

-However, several of the Los Alamos scenes used buidlings that are still standing, or have been recreated within the city.
+However, several of the Los Alamos scenes used buildings that are still standing, or have been recreated within the city.
 On our latest visit to Los Alamos in October 2021 to also visit the Trinity site, the Oppenheimer residence and Civilian Women’s Dormitory had just been acquired by the Manhattan Project National Historical Park and were in the process of preservation.

 Oppenheimer House